George C. Tilyou: Personal life

 Tilyou died at his Park Slope mansion on November 30, 1914, the home of his last two years at 37 Prospect Park West.
 He was 52 years old.
 Tilyou had suffered from congestive heart failure after contracting the common cold.
 He is interred at Green-Wood Cemetery in Brooklyn.
 After Tilyou's death, his oldest son Edward took over operation, and Steeplechase Park remained within the Tilyou family until it closed a half-century later.
 The Park Slope mansion was replaced by an Emery Roth luxury apartment building 15 years after Tilyou's death, with some family members occupying a grand penthouse at the new property.
 All of the Tilyou children had some role in operating the park during their respective lifetimes.
 The relationship between the siblings was fractious, and they often argued about Steeplechase's management.
 The park closed permanently in 1964.

+Legacy

+In honor of Tilyou's role in developing Coney Island, in 2025 the City of New York designated an apartment development in the neighborhood under the name Tilyou Towers.